 - 1 pinch salt

 - 1 liter peanut oil, for deep fry cannoli

 - 320 g confectionary sugar

 - 50 g dark chocolate chips

 - chopped pistachios

-- For the cream, ricotta should be passed thru a sieve and then mixed with confectionery sugar, it takes a lot of time, I personally use whisk to mix the two ingredients, there’s no big difference.
+- For the cream, ricotta should be passed through a sieve and then mixed with confectionery sugar, it takes a lot of time, I use a whisk to mix the two ingredients, and there’s no big difference.

-- Add the chocolate drops to the cream and mix them carefully.
+- Add the chocolate chips to the cream and mix them carefully.

-- Fill the cannoli with the cream at the moment you are going to eat them, decorate with candies or pistachios and sprinkle with confectionery sugar.
+- Fill the cannoli with the cream when you eat them, decorate them with candies or pistachios, and sprinkle with confectionery sugar.

 If you need to convert the measurement units or scale this recipe, please copy the url of this recipe and visit this page